openwallet-foundation/credo-ts/docs/getting-started/4-ledger.md

 ### iOS Multiple Ledgers Troubleshooting

-With having multiple ledgers, the community has run into issues relating to credential issuance or other ledger operation in iOS release environments (as seen in [#647](https://github.com/hyperledger/aries-framework-javascript/issues/647)).
+With having multiple ledgers, you can run into issues relating to credential issuance or other ledger operation in iOS release environments (as seen in [#647](https://github.com/hyperledger/aries-framework-javascript/issues/647)).
 This can appear as a soft crash preventing usage of the ledger.
 If you're able to get the logs, they might look similar to the following:

 ```
 Undefined error: 0